telefonicaid/fiware-skuld/docker/README.md

 ----
 ## 1. Run Unit Test of Skuld

 Taking into account that you download the repository from GitHub, this method will launch a container running Skuld, and execute the unit tests associated to the component.
-You should move to the UnitTests folder `./UnitTests`.
-Just create a new docker image executind `docker build -t fiware-skuld-unittests -f Dockerfile .`.
+You should move to the UnitTests folder `cd UnitTests`.
+Just create a new docker image executing `docker build -t fiware-skuld-unittests -f Dockerfile .`.
 Please keep in mind that if you do not change the name of the image it will automatically create a new one for unit tests and change the previous one to tag none.

 To see that the image is created run `docker images` and you see something like this: